MrThearMan/django-admin-data-views/docs/setup.md

 `render_with_item_view` is used to render the data in an item view.
 The view takes an argument `request` and any number or path arguments, and must return a dictionary matching the `ItemContext` TypedDict.

-`item_view_link` is used to add links for the rows in the table view to the items in the items view.
+`ItemLink` is used to add links to the table view's items' views.
+It should be used on the first item in each list.
-Note that it takes a reference of the table view, not the item view it is linking to!
-The matching item view is determined from the configuration made in the next step.
+Additional kwargs can be provided if the item view needs them.

 ④ Add configuration to project `settings.py`